Skip to content

 Name

 The name Alpheratz (pronunciation: /ælˈfɪəræts/) comes from the Arabic surrat al-faras, meaning “the navel of the horse.”
 The star’s other traditional name, Sirrah (pronunciation: /ˈsɪrə/), is derived from the same phrase.
-The reference to the horse reflects the star’s former membership in the constellation Pegasus and the names refer to its position.
+The names refer to the star’s position in Pegasus, where it marked the horse’s navel.

-In medieval Arabic astronomy, the star was also known as Al Ras al Mar’ah al Musalsalah, meaning “the head of the chained woman.”
-The name is a reference to the star’s placement in Andromeda, the constellation representing the mythical Greek princess who was chained to a rock and left to the sea monster (Cetus) before being rescued by Perseus.
+In medieval Arabic astronomy, Alpheratz was also known as Al Ras al Mar’ah al Musalsalah, meaning “the head of the chained woman.”
+The name is a reference to the star’s placement in Andromeda.
+The Andromeda constellation represents the princess in Greek mythology who was chained to a rock and left to the sea monster (Cetus) before being rescued by Perseus.

-The name Alpheratz was approved by the International Astronomical Union’s (IAU) Working Group on Star Names (WGSN) on June 30, 2016.
-It formally applies only to the brighter component of the Alpha Andromedae system.
+The International Astronomical Union’s (IAU) Working Group on Star Names (WGSN) approved the name Alpheratz on June 30, 2016.
+The name formally applies only to the brighter component of the Alpha Andromedae system.

-The Chinese know Alpha Andromedae as 壁宿二 (Bì Sù èr), the Second Star of Wall.
-The Chinese Wall mansion is formed by Alpheratz and Algenib, Gamma Pegasi.
-It is one of the seven mansions of the Black Tortoise.
+In traditional Chinese astronomy, Alpha Andromedae was known as 壁宿二 (Bì Sù èr), the Second Star of Wall.
+It formed the Wall asterism with Algenib (Gamma Pegasi).
+The asterism was part of the larger Wall mansion, one of the seven mansions of the Black Tortoise.

 In Hindu astrology, Alpheratz and Algenib form the 26th nakshatra (lunar mansion), known as Uttara Bhādrapadā or Uttṛṭṭāti.